fikriazh/fikri/content/_index.md

 description: Let's hear me tell these journey.
 ---

 Hi, dear universe's fellow.
 Mahasemesta is a codename used to tell my spiritual stories, means the vastness of the universe.
+I used this as my son's name *Akasha Mahasemesta*, he is a symbol of my journey in finding the true nature of universe.

 ## [Blog](/blog)
 Story that might be known, journey through the game of universe :